 Militaria is an extremely competitive area of the auction market.
-Led by specialist Timothy Medhurst, Duke’s hold two Militaria auctions a year, offering medal collections, weapons, military clothing and ephemera, and are well placed to offer advice to vendors and buyers alike.
+Duke’s hold two Militaria auctions a year, offering medal collections, weapons, military clothing and ephemera, and are well placed to offer advice to vendors and buyers alike.
 For more information please contact the department.

 Battle of Waterloo interest, a blotter belonging to The Duke Of Wellington, lined in velvet and leather, with embroidered crest, the blotting paper showing ink imprints from letters, and a doodle of a face.
 One ink address imprint inside the blotter 'The Post Master, Buckingham Palace Gate'.
 The blotter, 14.5"x10.5".